 "Eblaite PN sulum/sullum "Ladder"

 Now, Shulem's just a name, a common name built from the most common of all verbal roots--let's not be silly.
 I have never attributed any symbolic meaning to Shulem in respect of Facsimile 3.
 There is no hidden reference to ascension, for instance.
-Still--Abraham looks safe and snug up there on Pharaoh's throne.
-And in a prior scene, the great patriarch lay on Egypt's sacrificial altar.
+Still, Abraham looks safe and snug up there on Pharaoh's throne.
+But in an earlier scene, we see the great patriarch bound on Egypt's sacrificial altar.
 In a moment of Retribution (cf. the modified root of shlm: shillem, shillum), the sacrificing priest of Pharaoh met his doom; now in a moment of Reconcilation, Abraham meets Egypt.
 Shulem simply had to be there.
-His name is just his name, I suppose; yet his dramatic appearance on the scene, by name, suggests the long-due moment of Appeasement and Reconciliation, "by the politeness of the king."
+His name is just his name, I suppose; yet his dramatic appearance on the scene, by name, at once suggests the long-due moment of Appeasement and Reconciliation, "by the politeness of the king."

 Shulem as twin of Abraham?
 After all, Shulem also figures in the name Ahe-Shulim (without the vowel harmony seen in Sulum), which Albert Tobias Clay, writing in 1912, translates My brother is kept safe, or preserved (see "List of Elements," in Albert Tobias Clay, Personal Names from Cuneiform Inscriptions of the Cassite Period).
 Abraham's Shulem, a principal waiter for the king, though far from home, is kept safe and sound in Pharaoh's court.
 And thanks to the seeric insight of Brother Joseph, the name of this special Shulem is, for all time, Preserved.